Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Apply the gel to the palm of one hand.

 Rub the product over all surfaces of your hands and fingers until they are dry.

-Hands should be washed often—more frequently than most adults and children actually do.
-Because bacteria and other germs cannot be seen with the naked eye, they can be anywhere.
-According to the CDC, handwashing is especially important:
+Hands should be washed often—more often than most adults and children actually do.
+Bacteria and other germs can only be seen under a microscope.
+So they can be anywhere.
+According to the CDC, it is especially important to wash your hands:

 Before preparing food

 Before and after treating an open sore, cut, or wound

 After using the restroom

 After changing diapers or cleaning up a child who has gone to the restroom